-For 2015-16, Victoria reported that industrial action from May 2016 resulted in under reporting of contacts.
+For 2016-17, Victoria reported that industrial action from May 2016 resulted in under reporting of contacts, due to reduced coverage of in-scope services supplying data for some of the collection period.

-The Northern Territory noted improvement is required in the collection of service contact duration but acknowledged this was challenging given the limitations of the current information systems.
+The Northern Territory noted improvement is required in the collection of service contact information but acknowledged this was challenging given the limitations of the current information systems.
+For 2016-17, The Northern Territory reported a reduction in data coverage and are currently investigating reasons behind the decrease in service contacts compared to 2015-16.